tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:UseCase](https://rs.tdwg.org/bdqffdq/terms/UseCase)
 - Preferred Label: Use Case
-- Definition: A needs concept expressing a purpose to which data are put for which the data must have quality for the result to have meaning and reliability.
+- Definition: A NeedConcept expressing a purpose to which data are put for which the data must have quality for the result to have meaning and reliability.
 - SubClass Of: FundamentalConcept; NeedConcept
 - Comments: The UseCase concept in bdqffdq describes some data quality control UseCase.
-The Amendment, Measurement and Validation policies that make up a UseCase define which assertions cover a given UseCase.
-An example of a UseCase could be "Check for internal consistency of dates", with validation policies for checking consistency between atomic date fields and an Amendment such as "eventDate filled in from verbatim".
+The ValidationPolicies, MeasurementPolicies and AmendmentPolicies that make up a UseCase define which Assertions cover a given UseCase.
+An example of a UseCase could be "Check for internal consistency of dates", with ValidationPolicies for checking consistency between atomic date fields and an Amendment such as "eventDate filled in from verbatim".
 UseCases in bdqffdq are not the same as UseCases in the software engineering sense, but are similar bdqffdq formal statements derived from analyis of user stories.
 - View in: [term-list](../list/bdqffdq/index.md#UseCase)

 ********************